KevinColemanInc/dot-context/README.md

 Now run this in your project directory:

 ```
-$ dotcontext watch
+$ dotcontext watch .
 ```

-Now every time a `*.instruct` file is updated, an LLM will be called to update the `*` file based on those instructions
+Whenever a `*.instruct` file is saved, an LLM will automatically update the corresponding file based on the instructions.
+The original file will be overwritten.

-Now whenever the .instruct file is saved, the corresponding file will overwritten

-**Warning:** Please only use this on projects with git enabled, because it will overwrite files
+**Warning:** Use this only with projects under version control (e.g., Git), as it will overwrite files.

-## doctInstruction schema
+### dot-context schema

 instructs dot-context to include this file in the LLM request